megatops/bit-peek/README.md

 # Bit Peek for Visual Studio Code

 Bit Peek can display the binary and other forms (hexadecimal, octal, ASCII) of numbers at mouse cursor in a very easy to read format.
+Extension is available on the [Marketplace](https://marketplace.visualstudio.com/items?itemName=dingzhaojie.bit-peek).

 By default, Bit Peek will show bits in a register friendly mode.
 In this mode, all `0`s will be displayed as `.`, so you can identify the `1`s at a glance: